neo4jrb/neo4j-searchkick/README.md

 This gem overrides the `Searchkick::Results#result` method to provide support for Neo4j relationship models created using the [Neo4j ruby gem](https://github.com/neo4jrb/neo4j) ActiveRel module.

+## Should I use it?

+If you want to search against a model, `MyActiveRelModel.search(property: value)`, then this will let you do that.
+But first,  be sure that this is really appropriate.
+Generally, Neo4j best practices say that if you find yourself wanting to start  searches based on relationship properties, you probably need to create another node. `Neo4j::ActiveRel`'s search capabilities are very basic for this reason.

+An obvious limitation of this gem, at the moment, is that it will immediately return relationship objects.
+Later on, it would probably be better if it returned an array of IDs that you could use as part of a Cypher match to further filter your results.

 ## Installation

 Add this line to your application's Gemfile: